 2. Work for it

 I often get questions about butterfly feelings and that magical feeling you first meet your partner.
 How do you keep that butterfly feeling alive?
 What to do when the butterflies disappear?
 The average butterfly lives for about 30 days, so don’t expect that feeling to linger on for years without you doing anything about.
 The only way to keep the fire going is to throw some oil on the fire once in a while.
 You need to put in the effort to make it work.
 We should not keep looking for butterflies or some magic feeling, but we should work on our relationship.
-These butterfly feelings should evolve in a more mature feeling of really caring and loving someone with all its imperfections.
+These butterfly feelings should evolve into a more mature feeling of really caring and loving someone with all its imperfections.
 Building a thriving relationship is like building a business, a matter of input and output.
 No company has been built without hard work day in and day out.
 Your relationship is a masterpiece in the making.
 This mindset shift can already put you in the right position to build a strong foundation for your business and your relationship.

-3. Get closer
+3. Get Closer

-One of the key things of any good relationship is intimacy.
+One of the key things about any good relationship is intimacy.
 Another word for intimacy is closeness which could be physical, emotional or intellectual.
 It’s about cultivating a friendship with your spouse even when you’re tempted to watch Game of Thrones or scroll through your Instagram feed and double tap that awesome looking vegan bowl on your phone.
 It’s having that talk about today’s argument and really figuring out what happened, instead of leaving it untouched and potentially building more separation day by day.
 I don’t think many people say “I do” with the intention to have an affair or destroy their marriage.
 But if all these opportunities to chose intimacy are neglected you could find your marriage in a situation where if the ice breaks, you drift apart on two different blocks instead of one.

 4. Invest in your friendship with your spouse

 Running a household with two kids and building a business is insane sometimes.
-In the morning you’re cleaning up your baby because he had diarrhea and literally his whole body is covered in sh*t, two hours later you’re pitching to one of the biggest venture capital firms in the region to raise millions of dollars.
+In the morning you’re cleaning up your baby because he had diarrhoea and literally his whole body is covered in sh*t, two hours later you’re pitching to one of the biggest venture capital firms in the region to raise millions of dollars.
 In all craziness of both family and business, it’s crucial you spend time with your spouse, just the two of you.
 Find a babysitter or family member that can watch the kids for a couple of hours and really invest in strengthening your relationship on a weekly basis.
 It’s easy to forget how it all started, but remember it started with the two of you.

 5. Remember the love that brought you together

-Deadlines at work are on your mind, 2 little boys are running around the house and breaking things along the way, preparing dinner and breakfast for the next day, planning the pickup schedule for after school activities and the list goes on.
+Deadlines at work are on your mind, 2 little boys are running around the house and breaking things along the way, preparing dinner and breakfast for the next day, planning the pickup schedule for after-school activities and the list goes on.
 It’s easy to get carried away by life really fast.
 One of the habits Melissa and I have is that we frequently talk about some milestones of our relationship.
 The first time we met, what she was wearing, what I was wearing, the day we went to Antwerp by train and I massively overslept and kept her waiting for 1.5 hours at the train station, our wedding day and other ups and downs we went through in life together.
 It reminds us that we have been through a lot but our love is what keeps us strong.
 We recently did a spontaneous photo shoot with a good friend on the beach.
 What started as a fun day at the beach, turned into some serious flashbacks of our relationship.
 It made us fall in love with each other again.